 Scroll to Explore

-Now, as we come together under one organisation, we carry forward this rich heritage of care, compassion, and community.
+In March 2025, our organisations came together to carry forward this rich heritage of care, compassion, and community as one BaptistCare.
 Together, we are building a stronger, more connected future.
 One that honours our past while embracing the opportunities of the future.

-With hard work, passion, and a heart for others, BaptistCare began creating places of hope, with housing and affordable accommodation options for those most vulnerable in our communities, with our early milestones including:
+With hard work, passion, and a heart for others, BaptistCare in NSW, the ACT and WA began creating places of hope, with housing and affordable accommodation options for those most vulnerable in our communities, with our early milestones including:

 Over the decades, BaptistCare has evolved.
-While we started out to transform lives by expressing the love of Jesus, it’s the same mission we maintain today.
-And we do so by placing people at the centre of every activity.
+While we started out to transform lives by expressing the love of Jesus, our purpose today sees us inspired by Jesus to champion care for all.

 Family services, housing and disability support have always been at the forefront of everything we do in our community.
 Even in the earliest of days, counselling and family services were in action from the outset, including: